Federal Shariat Court

-The Federal Shariat Court (FSC) is a constitutional court of the Islamic Republic of Pakistan, which has the power to examine and determine whether the laws of the country comply with Sharia law.
+The Federal Shariat Court (FSC) is a constitutional islamic religious court of the Islamic Republic of Pakistan, which has the power to examine and determine whether the laws of the country comply with Sharia law.
 The court was established in 1980 during the government of the President General Muhammad Zia-ul-Haq.
 It is located in the federal capital, Islamabad.
 It hears appeals under the Hudood Ordinances, a religious legislation in the country introduced in 1979.

-The Federal Shariat Court is the only constitutional authority in the country designed to prevent enactment of un-Islamic laws by the parliament of Pakistan.
-It is predominantly focused on to examine new or existing law of Pakistan.
-If a law violates the Quran, sunnah or hadith, it prohibits its enactment.
+The Federal Shariat Court is the only authority which holds the constitutional power to prohibit and prevent the enactment of laws which are deemed to be un-Islamic by the parliament of Pakistan.
+It is predominantly focused on examining new or existing law of Pakistan.
+If a law violates the Quran, sunnah or hadith, the Shariat Court will prohibit its enactment.